CoryMcCartan/website/content/projects/president-2020/index.md

 <div class="details">

 The above [components section](#model-components) lays out the general overview of the model.
-All models operate on the logit scale.
+All submodels operate on the logit scale.
 The prior models for the national vote and state differentials are linear models (with random effects for the state model); Cauchy(0, 2.5) priors on scaled and centered predictors were used.
 The random effects in the state prior model give the predicted state